 - 2016 job search: Interviewed with numerous startups and tech giants (including Google and Facebook).
 I knew this step would lay the foundation for the rest of my career growth, and I committed myself to fully understanding how to land interviews and master the techniques to successfully answer the programming questions they asked.

-- 2015-2016: I worked at a small but rapidly growing startup in San Francisco (GrubMarket).
-During my year there, the company received a Series A and B funding rounds, and I worked my way up to lead engineer and built out the entire hiring/interview process.
+- 2015-2016: I worked at GrubMarket an early-stage but rapidly growing startup in San Francisco.
+During my year there, the company received a Series A and B funding rounds, and I worked my way up to lead engineer and manager, and I built out the entire hiring/interview process.
+GrubMarket is now a Series D startup and on the path to an IPO.

 - 2015 job search: Fresh out of a bootcamp, I went through the grind of finding that first job as a software engineer.